IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/Zeppelin/README.md

 ### Security notice

 The Installation of Zeppelin will result in Zeppelin server listening for connections on all interfaces on port 8080 (the port can be changed as described [here](#install-zeppelin)) on the cluster mastermanager.
 BigInsights for Apache Hadoop on IBM Bluemix is hidden by a firewall and Zeppelin can only be accessed on client machines using a SSH tunnel ([more info](#decomposition-instructions)).
 The SSH tunnel is setup for you when you execute the [Run](#run-zeppelin) target.
 The SSH tunnel ensures only users can only access Zeppelin if they have the credentials to log in via SSH.

+**WARNING:**
+- Any user with ssh access will be able to access a Zeppelin instance running on another user's account and execute code as the user running Zeppelin.
-**WARNING:** If you are installing Zeppelin on an on-premise BigInsights cluster ensure you firewall the port exposed by Zeppelin.
+- If you are installing Zeppelin on an on-premise BigInsights cluster ensure you firewall the port exposed by Zeppelin.

 ## User experience